NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

         return user
 ```

-The first thing this method does is check to see if the value passed in the `username` argument is present in the instance's `users` attribute.
-If it is already present, it returns the object we've already retrieved, only making a new request to the API if the information for that user has not already been retrieved.
-This avoids making repeated requests to the GitHub API for the same information.
+If the value passed in the `username` argument is already in the `users` attribute, it returns the existing record.
+A request to the API is only made if the information we need is missing, avoiding duplicate API requests.

 ##### Tying it all together

-Now, let's take a look at the main `convo` module and the `CommentManager` class within, which implements the business logic that ties everything together:
+Now, let's take a look at the main `convo` module and the `CommentManager` class within, which ties everything together:

 ```python
 class CommentManager(object):